 When the spring moisture is sufficient, the desert blooms and birds (and butterflies) gather to feast on nectar.
 For the Hopi this is a special and sacred time: “siitalpuva,” a “land brightened with flowers.”
 (For a more detailed discussion see the description of 2010-18 and Hays-Gilpin and Sekaquaptewa, 2006.)
 Thus birds and flowers are particularly appropriate images on a water canteen.

 Canteen 2010-03 has a patina, but 1) shows no signs of use, 2) its handles are relatively thin and might easily break given the weight of a full canteen and 3) it is impractically small.
-Based on these three characterisctics, I believe this pot was most likely made for trade to Anglos, hence my designation of the type as “Polacca C.”
+Based on these three characteristics, it seems clear that this pot was made for trade to Anglos, hence my designation of the type as “Polacca C.”

 The red lip and red base on 2010-03 are typical of Polacca ware.
 The two dark framing lines just below the lip and the two just above the red base each have break lines.
 The smooth white slip has tiny even crackles.
 Each side has a large red flower associated with black twig designs that themselves display several other small black flowers.
 Scattered among these flowers are six birds with dachshund pedigrees, all but one facing right.
 Just to the right and below each handle are additional right-facing birds.